mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 		continue

 The lack of a ``switch`` statement in Python is a little unfortunate. **Layer-cake** includes the concept of machines, which tackles the issue of dispatching head on.
-A short introduction of machines appears in a later section.
+A guide to the definition of machines can be found :ref:`here<functions-and-machines>`.
+A machine approach has also been used for the creation of a :ref:`test client<simulating-http-clients>`.

 Perhaps the most important aspect to this initial implementation is the fundamentally asynchronous approach to the processing of an HTTP request message.
 HTTP clients are restricted to a synchronous, request-response interaction with HTTP servers.
-There is no such constraint on the internal workings of the :func:`server` and it is in this area that effective concurrency can be delivered. **Layer-cake** can’t help individual clients with the blocking nature of their HTTP requests but it can deliver true concurrency across multiple connected clients.
+There is no such constraint on the internal workings of the :func:`server` and it is in this area that effective concurrency can be delivered. **Layer-cake** can’t help individual clients with the blocking nature of their HTTP requests but it can deliver true concurrency within the server activity, as it juggles the requests from multiple connected clients.

 Concurrency Using Multithreading
 ********************************